 Fleischmann Planetarium and Science Center, Reno - As a public science education facility specializing in atmospheric and space science and related fields, its goal is to increase interest, awareness and understanding of these disciplines by offering quality programs and experiences tailored to all ages and education levels.

 Nevada Discovery Museum, Reno - The Museum aims to provoke new aspirations and collaborations among children, parents and educators.
 It is a place of open eyes, minds and horizons.
 Discovery provides hands-on exhibits and programs that focus on the arts, sciences and humanities.
-Great entertainment for youth ages two to early teen and their families. nvdm.org, 775-786-1000
+The Museum offers great entertainment for youth ages two to early teen and their families. nvdm.org, 775-786-1000

 Ultimate Rush Thrill Park, Reno - Take the most thrilling aspects of hang-gliding, the most perilous moments of bungee jumping and the adrenaline inducement of sky diving; combine these elements with a fall from a 185-foot tower and you have the once-in-a-lifetime experience called the Ultimate Rush, the Grand Sierra Resort’s family park.
 The park also offers miniature golf, a racing oval and road course for go-kart fun along with bumper cars and other family friendly fair. www.grandsierraresort.com/activities/grand-adventure-land, 775-786-7005

-Wild Island Family Adventure Park, Sparks - With a water park, go-karts, mini-golf, bowling, birthday parties and group parties, there is something fun for everyone.
-During the summer months, Wild Island’s water park has everything from daredevil slides to the kiddy areas for a more tame adventure.
+Wild Island Family Adventure Park, Sparks - Named one of the top 10 water parks in the country by the Travel Channel, their water park, go-karts, mini-golf, bowling, and party venues offer something fun for everyone.
+During the summer months, Wild Island’s water park has everything from slides for the daredevils to the kids’ areas for tamer adventures.
 Take a dip in the wave pool or float the afternoon away on an inner tube.
-If miniature golf is your thing, Wild Island’s links are some of the best in the region, with holes that are both challenging and fun.
-Grab the putter and enjoy a round. wildisland.com, 775-359-2927.
+If miniature golf is your thing, Wild Island’s links are some of the best in the region, with holes that are both challenging and fun - grab the putter and enjoy a round! wildisland.com, 775-359-2927

 Casino Show Rooms - Nowhere in the USA hosts more events year after year than Reno Tahoe USA.
-We not only pride ourselves on putting together a fantastic lineup of activities for tourists, but those who live here are the main reason our special events season continues to be so successful.
+With dozens of casino showrooms, you'll find live performances offering everything from gold oldie revues and rock concerts to country shows and hilarious comedy.
 Check out a few of Reno’s many theatres and showrooms for unique evening entertainment:

 NuggetCasinoResort.com; EldoradoReno.com; GrandSierraResort.com; and HarrahsReno.com